algotrade-research/plutus-guideline/standard/STANDARD.md

 The structure of the specific `README.md` file can deviate from the template presented below depends on the situation.
 Nevertheless, the file should provide the reader a clear instruction and an accurate overview about the project.

 Below is the template of the `README.md`:
-- Has a `Abstract` to summarize the project, the motivation, the methods, and the findings in less than 5 sentences.
+- Has an `Abstract` to summarize the project, the motivation, the methods, and the findings in less than 5 sentences.
-- Has a `Introduction` section to briefly talk about the project.
+- Has an `Introduction` section to briefly talk about the project.
 Content of this section can be:
     - The motivation to do the project (answering the "Why?" question)
     - An overview of the method conducted in this project (answering the "How" question)
     - The goal of the project (answering the "What" question)
     - This section in `README.md` file should be brief.
 Only 1-2 paragraphs is sufficient.
 Details are put in the Final Report/Paper.
 - Has a (optional) `Related Work` or `Background` section to briefly introduce the prerequisite reading if the audience needs knowledge before exploring the project.
 - Has at least sections to briefly discuss from `Step 1: Forming Trading Hypotheses` to `Step 6: Out-of-sample Backtesting` (or `Step 7: Paper Trading`) of the [Nine-Step process](https://hub.algotrade.vn/knowledge-hub/steps-to-develop-a-trading-algorithm/):
-    - Should has section to discuss the `Trading (Algorithm) Hypotheses` (Step 1).
+    - Should have a section to discuss the `Trading (Algorithm) Hypotheses` (Step 1).
-    - Should has section to discuss the `Data` (Step 2: Data Collection and Step 3: Data Processing)
+    - Should have a section to discuss the `Data` (Step 2: Data Collection and Step 3: Data Processing)
-    - Should has section to present the `Implementation` (or `How to Run`) of the trading algorithm
+    - Should have a section to present the `Implementation` (or `How to Run`) of the trading algorithm
-    - Should has section to discuss the `In-sample Backtesting` (Step 4)
+    - Should have a section to discuss the `In-sample Backtesting` (Step 4)
-    - Should has section to discuss the `Optimization` (Step 5)
+    - Should have a section to discuss the `Optimization` (Step 5)
-    - Should has section to discuss the `Out-of-sample Backtesting` (Step 6)
+    - Should have a section to discuss the `Out-of-sample Backtesting` (Step 6)
-    - Should has section to discuss the `Paper Trading` (Step 7), if there is
+    - Should have a section to discuss the `Paper Trading` (Step 7), if there is
 - The `Data` section should has 2 subsections:
     - `Data Collection` to discuss the Step 2
     - `Data Processing` to discuss the Step 3
-    - Some questions need to be answered in this sectio:
+    - Some questions need to be answered in this section:
         - What is the data: Period of data, format, structure, type, etc.?
         - How to input the configuration?
         - How to store the output data?